 2) Not Taking Medicines Correctly Or On Time

 Sometimes it seems like the more we age, the more medications we pick up along the way.
 As a dental hygienist, it’s part of my job to review my patient’s medical histories.
-I’m often shocked by how many meds people are on.
+I’m often shocked by how many medications people are taking.

 This can be a huge problem for an elderly person.
 Poor eyesight, cognitive issues, confusion and and forgetfulness can lead to seniors taking too many pills or forgetting to take their medications entirely.

-A lovely woman in my dad’s senior living community was found by the staff sitting on her kitchen floor, staring into space after her worried nephew couldn’t get in touch with her.
+To illustrate: a lovely woman in my dad’s senior living community was found sitting on her kitchen floor, staring into space after her worried nephew alerted the staff because he couldn’t get in touch with her.

 She was diabetic and had just been diagnosed with shingles.
-Although she had taken her medications, one type was in a blister pack that reduced by one pill per day, every day for a week.
+Although she had taken her medications, one type was in a blister pack that reduced by one pill per day, every day for a week (Day 1 she took 5 pills, Day 2 she took 4 pills, etc).

-She got confused about how to take them and was in pain from the shingles, so she took far more than she should have.
-The overdose of medications reacted with her blood sugar, sending her into shock.
+She got confused about how to take them and was in pain from the shingles, so she took far more of them than she should have.
+The overdose of medications reacted with her blood sugar, sending her into diabetic shock.
 She spent a week in the hospital, recovering.

-3) Forgetting To Turn Off The Stove Or Can’t Operate Other Appliances
+3) Forgetting To Turn Off The Stove Or Trouble Operate Other Appliances

 I don’t know about you, but I’m guilty of leaving a stove burner on occasionally and I’m not even in my senior years.
-Imagine how tough it might be for someone with cognitive issues to remember.
+Imagine how tough it might be for someone with cognitive issues.
 And what about the other appliances in the house?

 Stove alarms are great for reminding seniors that they’ve left a burner on, but if your parent is consistently having trouble using things like the can opener or microwave, they also may not be eating correctly.